OccTENS: 3D Occupancy World Model via Temporal Next-Scale Prediction: Experiments

-\textbf{Motion Planning} We compare the motion planning performance of OccTENS with several strong baselines that utilize various inputs and supervision methods.
+\textbf{Motion Planning} We compare the motion planning performance of OccTENS with several strong baselines that utilize the same inputs and supervision methods.
 The results are shown in Tab.~\ref{tab:planning}.
 We observe that overall OccTENS surpasses existing occupancy world models in the motion planning task.
-Interestingly, OccTENS achieves statistically significant improvements in long-term planning.
-We attribute this to the fact that OccTENS explicitly models the dynamics during occupancy generation, enabling robust long-horizon trajectory optimization through accurate anticipation of future occupancy changes, which is critical for navigating complex, unstructured scenarios
+Interestingly, {OccTENS achieves improvements in planning results, especially at 2s and 3s}.
+We attribute this to the fact that OccTENS explicitly models the dynamics during occupancy generation, enabling robust long-horizon trajectory optimization through accurate anticipation of future occupancy changes, which is critical for navigating complex, unstructured scenarios.
+We also include the results of several SOTA planning methods for reference.
+While our results are lower than methods like UniAD, this is expected since UniAD benefits from extensive multi-task supervision (e.g., detection, tracking, and map annotation).
+In contrast, OccTENS focuses on a more self-contained and generative world modeling setup, relying solely on occupancy-based representations without such auxiliary labels.
+This comparison highlights the complementary nature of these approaches and underscores the potential of occupancy-centric modeling even under reduced supervision.